Spirke

 Plants

-Plant species: woody plants
+Plant species: Woody plants

 Spirke

-The spiral(Pinus uncinata) is often referred to as an upright-growing mountain pine.
-Mountain p ine(Pinus mugo) and spurge cannot be clearly distinguished from each other.
-Thus, the Spirke is not always described as a separate species, but is usually considered a subspecies(Pinus mugo uncinata) of the Latsche.
+The Spirke (Pinus uncinata) is often referred to as an upright growing mountain pine.
+Mountain pine (Pinus mugo) and spirke cannot be clearly distinguished from each other.
+Thus the spirke is not always described as a separate species, but usually as a subspecies (Pinus mugo uncinata) of the mountain pine.

-The spirke is a medium-sized tree and colonizes the same habitats as the much more common pine(Pinus sylvestris).
-Its dark trunk makes it easy to distinguish from the red-stemmed pine.
-It can tolerate debris overgrowth of the trunk very well and therefore, as a low-competition species, it colonizes sites with extreme conditions (low nutrients, low water, extreme drought, high light, etc.), such as debris piles and rocky outcrops.
+The spiraea is a medium-sized tree and colonises the same habitats as the much more common Pine (Pinus sylvestris).
+The dark-coloured trunk makes it easy to distinguish from the red-stemmed pine.
+It can tolerate debris overgrowth of the trunk very well and therefore colonises sites with extreme conditions (nutrient poverty, water poverty, extreme dryness, high light availability, etc.), such as rubble heaps and rocky outcrops, as a species with low competition.